History of Uganda: Protectorate (1894–1961)

 In the 1890s, 32,000 labourers from British India were recruited to East Africa under indentured labour contracts to construct the Uganda Railway.
 Most of the surviving Indians returned home, but 6,724 decided to remain in East Africa after the line's completion.
 Subsequently, some became traders and took control of cotton ginning and sartorial retail.

 From 1900 to 1920, a sleeping sickness epidemic in the southern part of Uganda, along the north shores of Lake Victoria, killed more than 250,000 people.
+British administrators like George Wilson CB attempted to address the serious scale of the public health crisis in the intervening years.

 Early independent Uganda (1962–71)

-Britain granted independence to Uganda in 1962, although elections leading to internal self-governance were held on 1 March 1961.
+Uganda was granted its independence in 1962, although elections leading to internal self-governance were held on 1 March 1961.
 Benedicto Kiwanuka of the Democratic Party became the first chief minister.
 Milton Obote was elected Prime Minister in April 1962 and Uganda became a republic in October 1962, maintaining its Commonwealth membership.

 In succeeding years, supporters of a centralized state vied with those in favor of a loose federation and a strong role for tribally-based local kingdoms.
 Political maneuvering climaxed in February 1966, when Milton Obote, the Prime Minister, suspended the constitution and assumed all government powers, removing the positions of president and vice president.
 In September 1967, a new constitution proclaimed Uganda a republic, gave the president even greater powers, and abolished the traditional kingdoms.